CityOfLosAngeles/covid19-indicators/reopening-sources.md

 * Long-term effects: some have shown [symptoms persist in the long-term](https://www.vox.com/2020/7/14/21324201/covid-19-long-term-effects-symptoms-treatment)
 * Impact on children: children carry [similar viral loads](https://www.nytimes.com/2020/05/05/health/coronavirus-children-transmission-school.html) or [more](https://www.nytimes.com/2020/07/30/health/coronavirus-children.html) but appear to be less impacted, making them vectors of transmission.
     * Even small gatherings [may play a role in the spread](https://www.nytimes.com/2020/09/24/parenting/family-gatherings-coronavirus.html)
-    * Children under 10 are [half as likely](https://www.nytimes.com/2020/09/28/health/coronavirus-children.html) to get infected, but children 14 yrs and older are just as likely as adults to get infected.
+    * US CDC finds children under 10 are [half as likely](https://www.nytimes.com/2020/09/28/health/coronavirus-children.html) to get infected, but children 14 yrs and older are just as likely as adults to get infected.
+    * Study in India on 85k children finds that [children of all ages can infect and spread](https://www.nytimes.com/live/2020/09/30/world/covid-19-coronavirus#a-massive-study-in-india-found-key-insights-on-how-the-spread-of-the-virus-differs-by-age-and-gender)
 * Impact on pregnant women: [fetal infection](https://www.nytimes.com/aponline/2020/07/09/health/ap-us-med-virus-outbreak-pregnancy.html) is possible.
 More [evidence](https://www.nytimes.com/2020/07/14/health/coronavirus-pregnancy-covid-19.html) emerging.
 * How to safely reopen schools: nearly 40% of school staff are [vulnerable](https://www.nytimes.com/2020/09/17/world/covid-19-coronavirus.html#link-400db8e0)